visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 - Complete Terms can be found here https://bookeeping.ai/en/legal/terms

 ### Pricing and Subscription
 - We have geo-based pricing.
-Currently we offer beta pricing of $50/month for limited time only.
+Currently, we offer beta pricing of $50/month for limited time only.
 - We offer a 3-day free trial for new users.
-- Card will charge automatically on 4th day and then every month until cancelled.
+- The card will charge automatically on the 4th day and then every month until it is cancelled.

 ### Refund and Cancellation Policy